 stored water.
 A tankless water heater takes care of those issues by only

-heating water when it's needed, which saves water, energy, and money.
+heating water when it's needed, which saves energy, money, and space.

 Why Go Tankless?

 If you've been thinking of ways to save money, "go green,"

 tankless water heater should be at the top of your to-do list this year.
 Tankless water heaters

 are far more efficient than their predecessors.
 Here are some great reasons